 However, some males develop enlarged breasts due to hormonal changes or fluctuations.
 When this occurs, doctors call it gynecomastia.

-- those over the age of 50
+- people over the age of 60 years

-- taking anti-ulcer medications
+- specific medications

 - liver or kidney disease